 Sounder statistics increase in 2017 due to a full year of operation of the roundtrip added in September 2016 and a partial year of operation of the two new roundtrips planned for September 2017.
 As a note, 2016 and 2017 vehicle statistics reflect the operation of the new 2016 midday train as a two-car train until mid-2017.
 When the new cab cars are delivered, the train will become a standard seven-car south line trainset.
-Hours and miles continue to increase in 2018 to reflect the full year of operation of the new trains planned for September 2017 and operation of the 2016 midday train as a full seven-car trainset.
+Hours and miles continue to increase in 2018 to reflect the full year of operation of the new trains planned for September 2017 and operation of the 2016 midday train as a full seven-car train until seven trains planned for September 2017 and operation of the 2016 midday train as a full seven-car trainset.